-Employees may also prepay any of the following expenses before 1 July 2023:
+Employees may also prepay any of the following expenses prior to 1 July 2024:

-- Union fees.
+- Union fees;

-- Subscriptions to trade, professional or
+- Subscriptions to trade, professional

-- business associations.
+- Business associations;

-- Seminars and conferences.
+- Seminars and conferences;

-- Income protection insurance (excluding

-- death and total/permanent disability).
+- Income protection insurance (excluding death and total/permanent disability);

-- Magazine and professional journal subscriptions.
+- Magazines and professional journal subscriptions.

-Note: If prepaying any of the above expenses before 1 July 2023, ensure that any services being paid for will be provided within a 12-month period that ends before 1 July 2024.
+Note: If prepaying any of the above expenses before 1 July 2024, ensure that any services being paid for will to be provided within a 12 month period that ends before 1 July 2025.
 Otherwise, the deductions will generally need to be claimed proportionately over the period of the prepayment.

-Tax Checklist for Individuals 2022/2023
+Tax Checklist for Individuals 2023/2024